gourmetjs/gourmet-ssr/docs/tutorial-3.md

 ### Migrations basic

 Knex provides a structured way to maintain the history of your SQL schema modifications (e.g. `CREATE TABLE`, `ALTER TABLE`, ...etc) through a feature called migrations.
-Migrations help you implement your schema modifications incrementally in a backward compatible way, which is important in production environment - you can't just delete the whole database and restart with a different schema.
+Migrations helps you implement your schema modifications incrementally in a backward compatible way, which is important in a production environment - you can't just delete the whole database and restart with a different schema.

 You put your migration files under `migrations` directory of your project's root.
 Each migration file is a JavaScript file exporting `up()` and `down()` functions.
 See `migrations/0000_create_users.js` file for a real example.
 It is responsible for creating the `users` table.
 See Knex [documentation](https://knexjs.org/#Schema) for details about the schema API.